HannayAndy/-Simple-Wave-Based-3D-Game-/Unity Simple Wave Based 3D Game.0.md

 ## Step 6.
 Spawning Random Enemies from a List

 So, now we have our enemy spawning in to a random position, but it is always the same enemy type.
 Later on when we create growing waves, we will want to have some variety, so, we will set up an "array" and randomly choose which enemy to spawn in.
+Arrays are like a list, and allow you to store multiple objects in a single variable.

 To create our array, we add the following line to our SpawnEnemy list, add it at the top, just under the other variables for x and zRange: